LynnSHuang/ST558-Project-2/FridayAnalysis.md

 | Boosted Tree    |  739.8241 |
 | linear model    | 1291.6781 |

-We prefer the model with lower RMSE.We found that linear model is the optimal model.
+We prefer the model with lower RMSE.We found that boosted tree is the optimal model.

 #### R Markdown Automation Code